fattorib/ZeRO-transformer/README.md

 # Acknowledgements

-TPU Development and training supported with Cloud TPUs from Google's TPU Research Cloud (TRC)
+TPU Development and training supported with Cloud TPUs from Google's [TPU Research Cloud (TRC)](https://sites.research.google/trc/about/).
+Thank you to the excellent TRC team for granting me access to upgraded TPU VMs and for the extensions I received while working on this project!

 # TODO